What are your rates?

-To start any project you must pay at least 50% of the total as a deposit.
-You will receive the final product once the total has been fully paid.
+To start any project you must make a payment.
+You can only receive the final product once the total has been fully paid.
 All deposits are non-refundable because a deposit starts the job.
 However, on the rare occasion a project needs to be terminated, partial refunds are determined on a case-by-case basis.

 How do I prepare my files?
 What kind of files do you require?

 For all projects, send the highest quality and resolution version of whatever you're working with.
 Preferably 24-bit WAV files.
 32-bit is okay too, but they will be converted (safely) in the end.
 Try to avoid lossy formats.
 If another band member or your engineer has higher quality files, please seek them out before beginning your project with me.

 Please make sure there is little to no processing on your master buss, especially heavy compression or any limiting whatsoever.
 If you insist on sending compressed pre-masters to maintain an ideal sound, please consider sending a raw version as well.
 Too much processing on the master buss will limit what I can do for you, and may greatly hinder my ability to give you the best master possible.
 There is no need to worry that I won't compress your production as much as you want it compressed.
 Just communicate, and you will not be stuck with something you don't love.

 Please make sure your audio files have headroom and do not clip.
 Do not normalize them.
 At least 3db of headroom is preferred, but even 0.1db will do.